Clive-Makongo/README-creator/sampleREADME.md

-# REAME Creator
+# Readme Creator
   ## Description
-  This programme allows you to create a readme file for your project
+  this project allows you to create a readme file

   ## Table of Contents
   undefined

   ## Installation
-  You need to run npm install and index.js file
+  you need to run npm install

   ## Usage
-  You need access to your console to run this file
+  you need access to the console

   ## License
   ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)